mohsinalimat/BasicTutorialView/README.md

 Files:

+    1. Example for ios9:
+        This is a example project.B

-    1. BasicTutorialView for Swift2: the files for use this template. you must move these files within your project.
+    2. BasicTutorialView for Swift2:
+        The files for use this template. you must move these files within your project.

-    2. Example for ios9: This is a example project.

-How to do?
+How to use?

     1. Create a variable of type windowView(): let window = windowView()